valendesigns/option-tree/readme.txt

 = 2.2.2 =
 * Hotfix - Added support for both upper and lower case conditions operator.
 * Hotfix - Updated the color and font size of inline code.
+* Hotfix - Fix and issue with IE filter and updated the style of the On/Off option type.

 = 2.2.1 =
 * Hotfix - Fixed a UI bug that caused the layouts input to cover the wp menu.